AirCube-Project/hardware/README.md

 # hardware
-A repository for collecting documents and codes for the physical device of AirCube.Project
+A repository contains collecting documents and codes for the physical device of AirCube.Project